metrix0/imenu/.dev/ROADMAP.md

 Da pra chegar até o fim do /criar e no ultimo continuar, o email é invalido arrumar loadings no painel partially fixed, ideal would be user finishes register through /criar on phone > !!!!!
 SE O usuário entrar pelo mobile, registrar, ele cai no /criar, e fica uma bosta, mas se ele logar pelo pc, ele cai direto no painel e não finaliza o /criar

+on mobile, you can get stucked in a page, because sometimes the "scroll up or down" fills the fucking vision.
+Also customize mobile, like, colors if we can.